Rotvig/HarakaMQ/README.md

 # Message Broker

-Start up the Broker by building the MessageBroker project, and runs it with the command "dotnet run".
+Start up the Broker by building the MessageBroker project, and runs it with the command "dotnet HarakaMQ.MessageBroker.dll".
 Remember to add a "settings.json" file in the running directory with this content:

 ```json